 Photo of Brighton, England‘Do I Remember?’ by Martin Rizley The Society August 9, 2019 Beauty, Poetry 7 Comments Do I remember him?
 How could I fail To think of that tender boy, handsome and hail, Zealous and hearty, his muscles in tone, Who once climbed these ancient hills, cycling alone?
 He’d travelled to England, borne here by a dream; It sprang up in childhood, and now, in full stream, Its currents had brought him across the wide seas To cycle through downland and woodland and leas.
 He´d come in his prime, in the strength of his youth, With a heart for adventure, for love, and for truth; And though memories fade of those days long ago I see him now, riding past, where the winds blow.
 Free as a lark as it wheels in the sky, Swiftly he flies with a spark in his eye.
 The wind at his back and his heart filled with song, All the day through he goes riding along, Upward ascending the hill to its height, Then downward descending with no end in sight, He speeds past small cottages, hedges and lanes, Free of all worries and burdens and pains.
 Relieved of all cares and each heart-crushing load, Careening around every bend in the road, He pedals on, pumping with passion to spare, As fleet as the wind and as light as the air.
 At one with the world all around him, he feels, A part of the landscape each hilltop reveals, Absorbed by the wonders that fill every sense: The sun flooded hills and the woods, dark and dense, The blue sky above and the wandering stream, The white clouds diffusing each heaven-sent beam, The long twisting road that dissolves in the haze, The tall standing grain, and the fields where cows graze.
 I think of that lad and of that distant day Which seems still so near me, though so far away.
 How could I forget that sweet summer long past, So fleeting, yet full of rich feelings that last?
 When I was a part of all things I surveyed, As green as the grass, and as fresh as the glade, As bright as the sun which o´er all the earth reigns, As warm as its beams, with its fire in my veins, As young as the lambs that fed on every hill, As strong as the mountains, majestic and still, As lofty in aims as their beckoning height Forever before me and filling my sight, And driven by dreams as alluring and new As each fresh horizon that came into view— Those wonderful vistas that served as a goad To draw me beyond the next bend in the road.
 So do I remember him?
 Who can forget That young pilgrim riding through dry days and wet?
 He rides in my memory, and always will Through mist-covered meadow and rolling green hill.
 Martin Rizley grew up in Oklahoma and in Texas, and has served in pastoral ministry both in the United States and in Europe.
 He is currently serving as the pastor of a small evangelical church in the city of Málaga on the southern coast of Spain, where he lives with his wife and daughter.
 Martin has enjoyed writing and reading poetry as a hobby since his early youth.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 7 Responses David Paul Behrens August 9, 2019 This poem has a rhythmic flow, and the picturesque descriptions compel me to wish I could ride a bicycle through the countryside of England.
 Altogether outstanding, and enjoyable to read.
 Reply Martin Rizley August 9, 2019 Thank you for your encouraging feedback.
 I hope you you will be cycle in the English countryside someday; it´s such a beautiful country.
 And I would like to go back there again someday myself!
 Reply C.B.
 Anderson August 9, 2019 Martin, as D.P.D noted, this poem has a rhythmic flow, mostly due to the preponderance of anapests, but there are iambs (and other strange feet) thrown in here and there, which, oddly, neither distract nor detract from the overarching flow of the poem.
 So I would have to give it, if you consented to be graded, an A-.
 Reply Martin Rizley August 10, 2019 Thanks for your comment– and for the grade!
 I’ll be glad to take an A-.
 Perhaps the “rhythmic flow” you mention is due in part to the fact that I was moved to write this poem while listening to a rhythmic and flowing piece of music that brought these memories to mind and that was running through my mind as I wrote.
 The piece was Edmund Rubbra´s Violin Sonata No. 1, a beautiful piece of music which in the first movement sounds to me just like someone riding freely through the English countryside.
 Reply David Watt August 10, 2019 Martin, your pastoral descriptions make me feel like heading to some quiet country roads.
 Reply Satyananda Sarangi August 16, 2019 Greetings, Mr. Rizley.
 The exquisite rhythm of this poem has made me read it thrice in a day.
 While reading it for the first time, it gave me the feeling of “The Solitary Reaper” by William Wordsworth.
 Reply Martin Rizley August 16, 2019 Thank you very much for your feedback!
 I’m so glad that you enjoyed the poem.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.